Polling of British Muslims

-Survation have carried out a new telephone poll of 1,003 British Muslims on behalf of The Sun.
-This follows up on an earlier Survation poll in March 2015, seeing how questions of Islamic identity in the UK and attitudes toward foreign policy in the Middle East have changed over the last year.
+Survation have carried out a new telephone polling of 1,003 British Muslims..
+This follows up on an earlier Survation poll in March 2015, seeing how questions of Islamic identity in the UK and attitudes toward foreign policy in the Middle East have changed over the last year, and in comparison to a non-muslim control group.

 In contrast, when we polled the general population with the same questions earlier in the year, we found that 57% of non-muslims in Britain felt that British Muslims were not doing enough to integrate into British society.